Welcome To Classic Bristol Buses!

 About this website

 The information contained herein is as accurate as I can make it and is provided for the interest of researchers, restorers and anyone interested in the preservation and restoration of buses and other vehicles manufactured at the Brislington works of the Bristol Tramways and Carriage Company.
-My intention is to build up this site as a resource for vehicle owners and a jumping-off point for historians.
+My intention was to build up this site as a resource for vehicle owners and a jumping-off point for historians.

 If you have any suggestions for items to be included, please email me